paldhous/ucb/2015/dataviz/md_raw/class1.md

 Philip Meyer's analysis of the Detroit riot raises a general issue: only sometimes is it possible to obtain and analyze all of the data.

-There are only 30 teams in Major League Baseball, which at the start of the 2013 season had a total of 883 players on their rosters.
-So compiling data on their contracts and salaries is a manageable task.
+There are only 30 teams in Major League Baseball, which at the start of the 2013 season just over 800 players on their rosters.
+So compiling all of the data on their contracts and salaries is a manageable task.

 But Meyer's team couldn't talk to all of the people in the riot-affected neighborhoods, and pollsters can’t ask every voter which candidate they intend to vote for in an upcoming election.
 Instead they take a sample.
 This is common in many forms of data analysis, not just opinion polling.